 Anafiotika, on the other hand, is a small but cute neighbourhood built by the residents of Anafi.
 The streets are narrow and steep, yet very picturesque.
 The tiny whitewashed houses are ornamented with vibrant bougainvillaea flowers growing from the wooden windows.

 There is a lot to see here.
-The Acropolis is home to several Greek monuments such as the magnificent Parthenon, as well as Propylaea and Erechtheion.
+The Acropolis is home to several Greek monuments such as the magnificent Parthenon, Propylaea and Erechtheion.

 You will also explore the well-preserved Temple of Athena Nike.
 Your first stop should be the Theatre of Dionysus, which was built in the 6th century.

 It opens at 8.30 a.m.
-At the ticket office, you can buy a multi-day ticket for €30 to discover all the archaeological sites and monuments.
+You can buy a multi-day ticket for €30 to discover all the archaeological sites and monuments at the ticket office.